mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

 ## Understand how `this` works

 `this` is not magic.
 It's effectively a variable that is automatically passed to functions just like an argument is passed to function.
-The simple explaintion is when you call a function directly like
+The simple explanation is when you call a function directly like

     somefunction(a, b, c);

-This will be `null` where as when you call a function via the dot operator `.` like this
+`this` will be `null` (when in strict mode) where as when you call a function via the dot operator `.` like this

     someobject.somefunction(a, b, c);

-This will be set to `someobject`.
+`this` will be set to `someobject`.

 The parts where people get confused is with callbacks.